BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Cognition can only happen if it is not interrupted which requires operational closure.

 >[Communication can only happen] because the environment does not interrupt it.
->And followingall this, the same should be self-evident with respect to the classical 'seat' (subject) of epistemology: to consciousness. -- {% cite luhmann:1988 %}
+>And following all of this, the same should be self-evident with respect to the classical 'seat' (subject) of epistemology: to consciousness. -- {% cite luhmann:1988 %}

 As a radical constructivist Luhmann took Kant's concept of cognition and radicalized it.
 Moeller summerizes this shift nicely {% cite moeller:2006 %}:

 + Cognition is not *per se* an act of consciousness.
 It can take on any operational mode.
 + There is no a priori, transscendental structure of cognition; cognition constructs itself on the basis of *operational closure* and is an *empirical* process, which varies from system to system.
-+ No complete description of cognitive structure is possible because these structures are continuously evolving.
++ No complete description of cognitive structures is possible because these structures are continuously evolving.
 + Reality is not singular---there is not one specific reality, but a complex multiplicity of system/environment constellations.
 + A description of reality is itself a contingent construction within a system/environment relation.